LLM Serving: vLLM vs TGI vs Ollama in Production (2026)

 FAQ

-vLLM vs llama.cpp — which should I use? vLLM: production serving with high concurrency on GPU. llama.cpp: local development, CPU inference, no server needed.
+vLLM versus llama.cpp — which should I use?
+Use vLLM for production serving with high concurrency on GPU — it handles batching, KV cache management, and scaling automatically.
+Use llama.cpp (or Ollama) for local development, CPU inference, or single-user scenarios where a full server is unnecessary.